omerdobrescu/vam-online/.github/ISSUE_TEMPLATE/bug_report_1.md

 ---
-name: Bug Report 1
+name: Bug Report 0
 about: For a new bug you found.
 title: 'What does this prevent us from doing?'
-labels:  🐛 hello,🤔 Unknown
+labels:  🐛 hello, 🤔 Unknown: test, bug
+assignees: ''

 ---

 **Bug Description - _what happened?
 Be brief_**